YasenPetrov/reports/README.md

 # Project reports

-This repository contains typeset reports for some of my favourite project I have done during my studies.
+This repository contains typeset reports for some of my favourite projects I have done during my studies.

 I describe the projects I have included below.